Thriving Nonprofit Workforce Initiative

 NOTE: This series is focused on nonprofits, not on broader workforce development or individual employment.

-This initiative, hosted at the CZI Community Space, will include events that bring nonprofits, stakeholders, and the workforce together, in addition to essential human resource trainings, as part of the HR Learning Series.
+This initiative, hosted at the CZI Community Space, includes events that bring nonprofits, stakeholders, and the workforce together, in addition to essential human resource trainings.

 Thriving Nonprofit Workforce Initiative STEERING COMMITTEE